codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 <hr>

-In the last function `handle_input` the `unsigned action` returned will be the main command we send to the server side (pretty simple huh? ample margin to enrich this semantic).
+In the last function `handle_input` the `unsigned action` returned will be the main command we send to the server side (pretty simple huh?
+Ample margin to enrich this semantic).

 Next in line comes the networking helpers, required to manage the communication